kumahq/kuma/docs/madr/decisions/056-reachable-svc-mesh-service.md

 This enhancement should make it easier to match the reachable services provided by the user with the generated or provided outbounds.
 There is a disadventage that makes it maybe not the best option.
 If we expose it to the user, it might configure one `BackendRef` that reference many MeshServices.

-Instead we can retrive `MeshService` and match based on its dpTags.
+Because of that we will retrive `MeshService` and match based on its dpTags.

 ### Autoreachable services